lukxsx/route53-hosted-zone-takeover/README.md

 The tool is utilizing the takeover method described in [this blogpost](https://www.form3.tech/blog/engineering/dangling-danger).

+## Disclaimer

+This tool is intended for educational and testing purposes only.
+The authors do not take any responsibility for any misuse of this tool.
+Use it at your own risk.
+Performing unauthorized actions on systems that you do not own or have explicit permission to test may be illegal and unethical.

 ## Features

 - Brute force AWS Route 53 hosted zones.